carpentries/trainers/policy/it_curriculum_maintainance.md

 The process must include:
   - time for pilot teaching by trainers that are not maintainers, members of the leadership panel, or core team
-  - at least two weeks of asynchronous
+  - at least two weeks of asynchronous feedback with notifications for all trainers

 Before a major update is merged, the maintainers submit a proposal to the leadership panel that describes:
   - a summary of changes